BobGreenwade/Delusion-Loop-Interrupter/src/functions/Functions Overview.md

 <!-- Drafted collaboratively with Copilot and Bob Greenwade -->

-# 🧠 Core Functions Overview
+# 🧠 Core Functions Overview — Version 0.1.4

 This folder contains the core detection logic for the Delusion Loop Interrupter (DLI).
 Each function monitors conversational patterns and flags potential delusional reinforcement, emotional escalation, or reality misalignment.

 Functions are designed to be modular, explainable, and compatible with safeguard protocols, mitigation layers, and persona engines.
-As of version 0.1.3, this module is considered **potentially deployable**—able, albeit perhaps a bit risky, to use.
+As of version 0.1.4, this module is considered **deployable for learning**—ready for training, refinement, and supervised integration.

 ---